sarisabban/ProtLSTM/README.md

 ## Requirements:
 Use the following command (in GNU/Linux) to install all necessary programs and python modules for this script to run successfully:

-`sudo apt update && sudo apt full-upgrade && sudo apt install python3-pip python3-pandas python3-numpy python3-tensorflow && pip3 install keras`
+`sudo apt update && sudo apt full-upgrade && sudo apt install python3-pip python3-pandas python3-numpy python3-tensorflow tensorboard && pip3 install keras`

 ## Description:
 This is a script that uses Deep Learning Neural Networks (Keras on TensorFlow), specifically an LSTM neural network, to generate protein sequences.